 The Nexus Today features interesting recent links from around the web. links.thenexus.today is the best starting point, with headlines about technology and politics focusing on topics like AI, privacy, digital rights, blockchain, reproductive justice, voting rights, Black Lives Matter, surveillance, and the 2020 US election.

-The software’s still in beta test, so apologies in advance for any bugs.
-If you run into a problem, or have any feedback or suggestions, please get in touch via email (firstname.lastname@example.org), Twitter, or our Dreamwidth community.
+The software’s still at a fairly early stage, so apologies in advance for any bugs.
+If you run into a problem, or have any feedback or suggestions, please get in touch via email (email@example.com), Twitter, or our Dreamwidth community.

 How it works

 The Nexus Today uses an approach that historian Jo Guldi calls critical search: combining algorithmic analysis with human judgement.
-Unlike most other “link aggregation” software, it’s designed with an explicit focus on privacy, accessibility, diversity and justice — and using techniques like social threat modeling to minimize the effect of disinformation and spammers.
-Of course, it’s far from perfect.
-Still, even at this early stage, hopefully the links are useful!
+Unlike most other “link aggregation” software, it’s designed with an explicit focus on accessibility, diversity and justice — and using techniques like social threat modeling to minimize the effect of disinformation and spammers.
+Of course, it’s far from perfect; suggestions for improvement are very welcome!
+Still, even at this early stage, hopefully the links are useful.

 Who’s behind The Nexus Today?

 Me!
 I’m Jon Pincus, a software engineer / entrepreneur / strategist and activist who focuses on justice, equity, diversity, inclusion, and intersectionality.
-I started working on this software out of frustration with current link aggregators like Hacker News and Reddit – and the steadily deteriorating environment of Twitter.
+I started working on this software out of frustration with current link aggregators.

-This first version of The Nexus Today is just a starting point, a “minimum viable product” with enough functionality to be useful and lots of room for improvement.
+This early version of The Nexus Today is just a starting point, on the path to a “minimum viable product” with enough functionality to be useful and lots of room for improvement.
 Feedback is more than welcome!
 For now, email, Dreamwidth, and Twitter are the best options.